amazon-ion/ion-docs/docs/spec.md

 The Ion [text encoding][text] is intended to be easy to read and write.
 It may be more suitable for streaming applications since sequences don't need to be length-prefixed.
 Whitespace is insignificant and is only required where necessary to separate tokens.
-C-style comments are treated as whitespace, and are not part of the binary encoding.
+C-style comments (either block or in-line) are treated as whitespace, and are not part of the binary encoding.

 The [binary encoding][binary] is much more compact and efficient.
 An important feature is that parts of